How To Fall Asleep After Drinking Coffee Before Bedtime

 Why do I become sleepy after a cup of good coffee?

-If you are having a latte or a milky coffee before bed it may make you feel sleepy as it’s very comforting, rather like a hot chocolate.
+Having a latte or a milky coffee before bed may make you feel sleepy as it’s very comforting, rather like hot chocolate.

 Can drinking coffee be a substitute for one night of sleep?